-In the early stages of design, it’s nothing more than a best guess and its good practice to involve a contractor as a partner sooner rather than later to help evaluate costs.
+In the early stages of design, it’s nothing more than a best guess and it’s good practice to involve a contractor as a partner sooner rather than later to help evaluate costs.
 For larger projects, this process will likely involve a cost estimating consultant and it’s much more involved.
 But the concept is very similar.
 So how does all this relate to design?
 Well, the cost is an important creative boundary.
 Without cost limitations, anything is possible.
 When you begin to constrain the projects in various ways, new design opportunities will present themselves.
-Look for economies of scale, use humble, inexpensive materials, simplify design moves, do more with less, design spaces that can serve multiple functions, the question just how much space you actually need to accomplish a certain task.
+Look for economies of scale, use humble, inexpensive materials, simplify design moves, do more with less, and design spaces that can serve multiple functions, the question is just how much space you actually need to accomplish a certain task.
 When you realize that every square foot costs between three and four hundred dollars it holds you accountable for each one in a much less abstract way.
 It’s why we regard building your own dwelling, at least for an architect, as an essential part of professional education.
 It forces you to experience the real costs and financial stakes involved in building.

 Perhaps most importantly, every added square foot is another one you’ll have to heat, cool, light, maintain, and clean for many years to come.
 Buildings use an incredible amount of energy and here in the USA, our homes are substantially larger than our European counterparts.
 Be ruthless about what you really need and what you can live without.
 Be responsible, by consuming fewer resources your self-less act gives to generations that follow us.